Preschool

 on the tail and the children draw on their paper.

-Comments: The activity works very
+Comments: The activity

-a mixed age group of children.
+works very well with a mixed age group of children.

 There's lots more Kite